Read the passage at the bottom of this post: Luke 10:25-37, The Message or Luke 10:25-37, The New Revised Standard Version (NRSV).

 Verses 25 to 29 are the debate; Verses 30 to 37 are the great story.

 Verses 25 to 29.
-At the time of Jesus, the honourable way for an elite person to put a lower-class upstart back into their proper place was to verbally challenge them; and cause them to lose face by making public the upstart's lack of real knowledge and true wisdom.
+At the time of Jesus, the honourable way for an elite person to put a lower-class upstart back into their proper place was to verbally challenge them in front of a crowd; and cause them to lose face by making public the upstart's lack of real knowledge and true wisdom.